‘Heated Rivalry’ Creator Teases Season 2 Plans & Everything Else We Know

 He continued, “We understand that everybody’s goal is to not do two years between seasons.
 And at the same time, I don’t want to put out a rushed sh*tty second season just because the show is very popular.
 But we’re very aware that our creative partners are enthusiastic and don’t want to wait too long.
 We’re getting back to work!”

-That development comes after the official Heated Rivalry Instagram account announced Season 2 on December 12, 2025, with Williams and Storrie reading a passage from The Long Game.
+That development came after the official Heated Rivalry Instagram account announced Season 2 on December 12, 2025, with Williams and Storrie reading a passage from The Long Game.
 “We’re so excited by the reception our characters have received,” Williams began.
 Storrie chimed in, “And we cannot wait to get back into production and explore where Shane and Ilya go in Season 2.”

 View this post on Instagram